rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _Sloppy Seconds_ by Tucker Max
 -   _Hilarity Ensues_ by Tucker Max
 -   _When Breath Becomes Air_ by Paul Kalanithi
+-   _Better: A Surgeon’s Notes on Performance_ by Atul Gawande
+-   _Being Mortal_ by Atul Gawande
+-   _The Checklist Manifesto_ by Atul Gawande

+## 2015

+-   _Summit Fever.
+The Story of an Armchair Climber on the 1984 Mustagh Tower Expedition_ by Andrrew Greig

 ## 2014